-- (a) entry is required to show the Residential Premises to a prospective lessee during the last thirty (30) days of the term of a Residential Lease, and the Lessor and the Lessee have not agreed to renew the term of the Residential Lease; - (b) the Residential Premises are to be sold and entry is required to show the Residential Premises to a prospective purchaser; - (c) entry is required to enable the Lessor to carry out an obligation under this Law, the Residential Lease or any other law; - (d) the Lessor has reasonable grounds to believe that the Lessee has failed to comply with the Lessee's obligations under this Law or the Residential Lease; or - (e) entry is required to enable inspection of the Residential Premises (but only twice in each year of the term).
+- (a) entry is required to show the Residential Premises to a prospective Lessee during the last thirty (30) days of the term of a Residential Lease, and the Lessor and the Lessee have not agreed to enter into a new Residential Lease; - (b) the Residential Premises are to be sold and entry is required to show the Residential Premises to a prospective purchaser; - (c) entry is required to enable the Lessor to carry out an obligation under this Law, the Residential Lease or any other law; - (d) the Lessor has reasonable grounds to believe that the Lessee has failed to comply with the Lessee's obligations under this Law or the Residential Lease; or

+(e) entry is required to enable inspection of the Residential Premises (but only twice in each year of the term).

-45. Manner of entry
+44. Manner of entry